GMA's Amy Robach and husband's alternative living arrangement revealed

 T.J tied the knot with his wife, Marilee Fiebig, in 2010 and they have a daughter, Sabine.
 T.J. is also father to two other children, daughter Brianna, and son Jaiden.

-In 2021 it emerged that the pair had become running partners when Amy shared a series of photos on Instagram of them heading off for a jog.
+In 2021 it emerged that Amy and T.J. had become running partners when Amy shared a series of photos on Instagram of them heading off for a jog.

-"Got another running partner," she captioned the image of them back-to-back in their sweats.
+Multiple outlets have also reported that Amy and Andrew put their New York apartment on the market back in September and it recently sold fo $5.2million.

 Read more HELLO!
 US stories here